roidrage/paperplanes/_posts/2015-06-11-why-hiring-for-culture-fit-hurts-your-culture.md

 based on culture fit.

-Culture fit is a means to keep people out of a protected and privileged circle, rather than to protect that circle's values.
+Culture fit is a means to keep people out of a protected and privileged circle, rather than to protect that circle's values, which is probably what you think it is..

 Culture fit is a means to avoid talking about whether your culture is healthy and whether it needs to be improved, and most importantly, to avoid actively